What Men Want

-Our with her friends for a Girls Night out she has read from psychic Sister followed by a fall on the head.
+Our with her friends for a Girls Night out she has a reading from psychic Sister followed by a fall on the head.
 Suddenly she's able to read Men minds.

 Initially, Ali resists her new powers at first, but soon she realizes this might be the insight she needs to gain access to the boys' room.
 Armed with this unique ability, she seeks to turn her fortunes around.

 Taraji is at her best in Romcoms.
 She is funny and delightful as Ali.
-Supporting cast Erykah Badu is hilarious as a Psychic that operates in back of a Hair Salon.
+Supporting cast Erykah Badu is hilarious as a Psychic that operates behind a Hair Salon.
 Veterans comedians, Phoebe Robinson, Tamala Jones, and Wendi McLendon-Covey. are entertaining as Ali's inner circle.
-Honorable mention goes to Josh Brener as Ali trusty assistant Brandon.
+Honorable mention goes to Josh Brenner as Ali trusty assistant Brandon.